GoogleChrome/web.dev/src/site/content/en/progressive-web-apps/offline-ux-considerations/index.md

 occur when they don't have a connection.
 Inform them of where large data is saved and give them settings to change the default behavior.
-Make sure you use multiple UI design components such as informative language, icons, notifications, color and imagery to convey these ideas collectively rather than relying on one design device, such as an icon on its own, to tell the whole story.
+Make sure you use multiple UI design components such as informative language, icons, notifications, color and imagery to convey these ideas collectively rather than relying on a single design choice, such as an icon on its own, to tell the whole story.

 ## Provide an offline experience by default